MicrosoftDocs/dynamics365smb-docs/business-central/design-details-internal-warehouse-flows.md

 ---
 # Flows for production, assembly, and projects

 Internal flows, such as picking components and putting away end items for assembly, projects, and production orders are similar to inbound or outbound flows.
-So, many of the processes might seen familiar.
+Many of the processes might seem familiar.
 This article provides information about how to work with internal warehouse flows with various levels of complexity.

 ## Overview of different configuration options